StartsMercury/simply-no-shading/README.md

   ### Does this affect performance?

-  No. this mod just keeps the brightness on block sides uniform.
+  No, this mod just keeps the brightness on block sides uniform.
 </details>